 14. Caramelized Onion and Bacon Tart

-A tart of any kind is easy to slice up and pick up at a potluck, but if you are struggling to pick a filling then look no further than this Caramelized Onion and Bacon one.
+A tart of any kind is easy to slice up and pick up at a potluck, but if you are struggling to pick potluck recipes filling, then look no further than this Caramelized Onion and Bacon one.

 The sweetness of the onions after they have been caramelized balances out the saltiness of the bacon, altogether creating a flavor sensation in your mouth.